-Production, Maturity and Use
+Production, Maturity, and Use

 Most bananas will produce the flower bud within 10 to 15 months of emergence as a new sucker, depending mostly on variety and extent of cool/cold weather.
 Most production north of the lower Rio Grande Valley occurs in the spring and summer following a particularly mild winter.

-The reddish purple bracts of the flower roll back and split to expose a hand of bananas, usually at the rate of one per day.
+The reddish-purple bracts of the flower roll back and split to expose a hand of bananas, usually at the rate of one per day.
 After all hands with viable fruit are exposed, the bracts continue to roll back and split for several weeks, leaving a bare stem between the fruit and the bud.

 Well-tended bananas in commerce produce fruit stems approaching 100 pounds, but such yields are rare under most conditions.
 The more delicately flavored, small-fruited varieties may attain stem weights of 35 to 40 pounds.
-Most producers readily accept production of stems having only two or three hands, although six to eight hands per stem is common for well-tended plants.
+Most producers readily accept the production of stems having only two or three hands, although six to eight hands per stem are common for well-tended plants.

-Ripe bananas are consumed fresh out-of-hand, in salads, compotes, ice-cream dishes and pudding.
+Ripe bananas are consumed fresh out-of-hand, in salads, compotes, ice-cream dishes, and pudding.
 Overripe fruit can be pureed in the blender for use in ice cream and baking.
 Both dessert and cooking bananas may be fried or baked, but the cooking bananas are generally more starchy until nearly spoiled ripe, and their fresh flavor is not so good.
-Green (mature but not ripe) bananas and plaintains can also be sliced thinly and fried for a starchy treat.
+Green (mature but not ripe) bananas and plantains can also be sliced thinly and fried for a starchy treat.